The end of a Relationship

 Deed of Separation

-Where the parties are agreed on all aspects of their arrangements including children and finances these can all be embodied in an agreement which is in the form of a Deed.
-Whilst the court always reserves to itself the power to look at an agreement on a divorce, provided the agreement is reached on the basis of full disclosure of assets and liabilities and where both parties have had the benefit of legal advice, a court will be reluctant to become involved.
+Where the parties are agreed on all aspects of their financial arrangements these can all be embodied in an agreement which is in the form of a Deed.
+Whilst the court always reserves the power to look at an agreement on a divorce, provided the agreement is reached on the basis of full disclosure of assets and liabilities and where both parties have had the benefit of legal advice, a court will be reluctant to become involved and change the agreement reached.
 A Deed of Separation is particularly useful where, for instance, parties have agreed to separate but do not have immediate plans to divorce.

 This is an application to the court in virtually the same form of a divorce.
-The grounds for applying are the same as for a divorce.
-You do remain married however.
-It was intended particularly for members of the Roman Catholic Church who needed to use the powers of the court to deal with either for instance domestic violence or financial matters but could not contemplate a divorce because of their religious beliefs.
+The grounds for applying are the same as for a divorce save you do not need to establish that the marriage has broken down irretrievably as you do remain married.
+It was intended particularly for members of the Roman Catholic Church who needed to use the powers of the court to deal with financial matters but could not contemplate a divorce because of their religious beliefs.

 There is only one ground for divorce.
 That is that the marriage has broken down irretrievably.
 It is necessary to prove that it has broken down irretrievably by showing one of the following grounds: